 Friends may call Tuesday, November 12, 2019 in the Mount Zion Baptist Church, 47 Locust St., Oberlin.
 From 11:00 a.m. until time of service at 12:00 p.m.
 Rev. Fred L. Bell will officiate.
 Burial will be in Westwood Cemetery, Oberlin.

-To send flowers to Frankie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Frankie Mae Pilson, please visit our floral store.